sylvester-henrique/dev-notes/microservices/README.md

 | High throughput, scalability  | Asynchronous               |
 | Long-running processes        | Asynchronous               |
 | Event-driven actions          | Asynchronous               |

-## Event-Driven Architecture

-### Message Queuing Systems

-Messaging queue is an asynchronous form of communication between microservices.
-It has a producer that creates the message, and a consumer that reads the message.
-This type of system provides resilience, performance and scalability since it is asynchronous, so the producer does not need to wait for the consumer to receive the message.

-#### Publish-Subscribe (Pub/Sub) System

-When there is a producer and multiple consumers, a publish-subscribe system is used instead.
-The publish-subscribe (pub/sub) system has four key components:

-- **Messages:** A message is communication data sent from sender to receiver.
-Message data types can be anything from strings to complex objects representing text, video, sensor data, audio, or other digital content.
-- **Topics:** Every message has a topic associated with it.
-The topic acts like an intermediary channel between senders and receivers.
-It maintains a list of receivers who are interested in messages about that topic.
-- **Subscribers:** A subscriber is the message recipient.
-Subscribers have to register (or subscribe) to topics of interest.
-They can perform different functions or do something different with the message in parallel.
-- **Publishers:** The publisher is the component that sends messages.
-It creates messages about a topic and sends them once only to all subscribers of that topic.
-This interaction between the publisher and subscribers is a one-to-many relationship.
-The publisher doesn't need to know who is using the information it is broadcasting, and the subscribers don't need to know where the message comes from.

 # Data Management